mk-fg/kelp/README.md

 <a name=hdr-udp-report-sink></a>
 ### udp-report-sink

+Plugin for remote logging/reporting.

-Plugin for receiving occasional usually-multiline log errors/warnings from remote sources to feed them into irc channel(s) as notifications, picking destination channel based on libnacl crypto_box key used for encryption.
+Intended to receive occasional maybe-multiline log error/warning reports from remote sources to feed them into irc channel(s) as notifications, picking destination channel based on nacl crypto_box pubkey used for decryption.

-In addition logs missing heartbeats from remote, local/remote error counter jumps (e.g. due to failed delivery), does auth-encryption via pynacl, etc.
+In addition can create/track heartbeat timers, and warn about local/remote error counter mismatches (e.g. due to failed delivery), for persistent remote endpoints.
+Does auth-encryption via [libnacl]/[pynacl] [libsodium] wrappers.

 Config sections: